EMDR Basic Training

 The training is based on the foundational teachings of the originator of EMDR therapy, Francine Shapiro, PhD.
 Participants will understand and practice core EMDR Therapy skills and procedures and will have the ability to expand these skills for use with a wide range of clinical presentations and situations.

-Inspired EMDR’s training is thoughtfully designed to be personalized, comprehensive, and highly practical, so you can begin applying your new skills with confidence right away in your clinical work.
-You’ll benefit from individualized instruction and a low trainer-to-trainee ratio, supported by generous practice time.
+Inspired EMDR’s training is thoughtfully designed to be personalized, comprehensive, and highly practical, so you can begin applying your new skills in your clinical work with confidence right away, You’ll benefit from individualized instruction and a low trainer-to-trainee ratio.
+With more time and attention tailored to you, you will more easily gain early confidence in practice.

-This approach is guided by Cheryl Kenn, an experienced trainer, trained as a trainer in Francine Shapiro’s original model by Deany Laliotis, who was authorized and selected by Dr. Shapiro as the former Director of Training at the EMDR Institute.
+This approach is guided by Cheryl Kenn, who was trained as a trainer in Francine Shapiro’s original model by Deany Laliotis, the former Director of Training at the EMDR Institute who was authorized by Dr. Shapiro.
 As a trainer, Cheryl remains deeply committed to honoring Dr. Shapiro’s original vision.

 • 51.5 total hours.
 This course exceeds the approved standards of EMDRIA (EMDR International Association) .